athehmd/ReelVibes/README.md

 # ReelVibes

 # Usage:

-1. Create a virtual environment using python
+1. Create a virtual environment using python in the directory this repo is cloned into
 ```
 python3 -m virtualenv venv
 ```